Annedj/lavela-rails-backend-challenge/README.md

 # Lavela Health Backend Take-Home

+## Notes on the task

+- Clients and providers information (name and email) are encrypted using Active Record Encryption to mirror the future behaviour where all PHI data will be encrypted and kept separate in a different database.
+- Master key for these encryptions are stored in `config/credentials.yml.enc` and are decrypted using the `RAILS_MASTER_KEY` environment variable.
+- Time zone is set to UTC to avoid issues with timezone conversions.
+- Assumption is made that all availability slots in the `test/fixtures/files/calendly_slots.json` correspond to an appointment.
+- AvailabilitySync#call is designed to be idempotent, we can run it multiple times without worrying about duplicates.
+- However it depends on the provider_id, so we need to reset the database between seed runs to avoid duplicates.
+For this reason, we would rather use `bin/rails db:reset` to reset the database as written below.

+## Task Description

 Welcome!
 This repository is the starting point for a short backend exercise.
 The goal is to ingest third-party availability data and expose appointment booking endpoints on top of a small scheduling domain.

 ## Prerequisites